- Travel and Places»

-Herbert's teacher wanted to adopt him, but she was single and his relatives thought that he would be better off with them.
+Herbert's teacher wanted to adopt him but she was single and his relatives thought that he would be better off with them.
 Those were the days when single people were not often considered to be the best choice for parenting a child.

-After living with one of his uncles who lived on a farm near West Branch, at age 11 Herbert moved to Newburg, Oregon to live with another one of his uncles, Dr. H. John Minthorn.
+After living with one of his uncles who lived on a farm near West Branch at age 11 Herbert moved to Newburg, Oregon to live with another one of his uncles, Dr. H. John Minthorn.

 At age 17 he was one of the first class students to study engineering at Stanford University.
 Those first students did not have to pay any tuition!
 Hoover ended up receiving a degree in geology as did his future wife whom he met at the same university.

-Herbert Hoover started his career as a mining engineer and not only applied himself wholeheartedly to that effort, but actually came up with ideas that made sense, saving company money, authoring books and ultimately making a lot of money for himself and that of his family.
+Herbert Hoover started his career as a mining engineer and not only applied himself wholeheartedly to that effort but actually came up with ideas that made sense saving company money, authoring books and ultimately making a lot of money for himself and that of his family.

-Herbert Hoover had married Lou Henry in 1899 and they had two sons.
+Herbert Hoover married Lou Henry in 1899 and they had two sons.
 She accompanied him on many of his world travels.
 While Mrs. Hoover never worked using her teaching and geology degrees she was highly educated and made a good life partner for Herbert.

-Some of the places Herbert Hoover worked included the States of California and Colorado.
-He also worked in Australia, China, and England.
-He was definitely a globe trotter, encircling the planet many times during the course of his engineering work.
+Some of the places Herbert Hoover worked included the states of California and Colorado.
+He also worked in Australia, China and England.
+He was definitely a globe trotter encircling the planet many times during the course of his engineering work.

 Herbert Hoover (Speaking in his own words encouraging people to vote)